Women’s Stuttgart Open

 Draw

-The draws for the 2023 singles and doubles tournaments in Stuttgart were made a few days before the start of the tournament and are now available to view on the Official WTA Tour website (see links below).
+The draws for the 2024 singles and doubles tournaments in Stuttgart will be made a few days before the start of the tournament and will be available to view on the Official WTA Tour website.

 Prize Money and Ranking Points

-The total financial commitment for the 2023 Porsche Tennis Grand Prix in Stuttgart was $780,637.
+The total financial commitment for the 2024 Porsche Tennis Grand Prix has yet to be confirmed in 2023 it was $780,637.

-This was the total investment by tournament organizers and includes Marketing Fees, Prize Money, and Bonus Pool Contributions.
+This was the total investment by tournament organizers and included marketing fees, prize money, and bonus pool contributions.

 How the prize money and points were split for the 2023 tournament is detailed below.